How to Celebrate St. Nicholas Day

 Celebrating St. Nicholas Day With Children is Simple and Easy

-Celebrating the Feast of St. Nicholas, or St. Nicholas Day, is simple and easy.
-Since it is mainly for the children, it is best to keep the celebration simple and easy.
+Celebrating the Feast of St. Nicholas, or St. Nicholas Day, is easy.
+Since it is mainly for the children, it is best to keep the celebration simple.

-You can start by telling them the story of St. Nicholas and his kind acts – just click on the links at the end of this hub and you will be taken to other hubs of mine about St. Nicholas.
-I have also included links to other St. Nicholas sites on the Internet.
+You can start by telling them the story of St. Nicholas and his kind acts – just click on the links at the end of this Hub and you will be taken to other Hubs of mine about St. Nicholas.

 These stories will help children to see that the jolly old man who we now know as Santa Claus had his origins as a good and saintly man who inherited a fortune from his parents and spent his life helping people by sharing his wealth and secretly giving gifts to those in need.

 St. Nicholas Arriving in Nazi Occupied Amsterdam During World War II